dexhunter/TP_solutions/TP reading notes.md

 * `Return` exits the current function or method. `Pass` is a null operation and allows execution to continue at the next statement.

+#### Rubber duck debugging

+* Sometimes when you ask a question, you find the answer before you finish asking, then you don't need to ask a real person, you can just ask a rubber duck.
+It's a real thing called rubber duck debugging, you can just see the wikipedia.

 ## Chapter 14 Files